iteravirgo/bcsitera.github.io/apps/expense-reports/docs/en-US/help.md

 | Default Allowance Account No. field | To specify Default G/L account for posting Daily allowance sum.
 Value can be chosen from **G/L Accounts list**.|
 | Document Attachment Type | Specifies the document attachment type. **Recommended value is Small PDF**.
 If not specified then CostPocket sends attachment as image.|

 All expense documents are posted via journal and User can **select a Journal Template and Batch** for this.
-During app installation a General journal batch named APP-EXPREP is created.
+During app installation a General journal batch named EXPREP-APP is created.

 To use digitization partner **CostPocket** functionality, action **Registration** must be used for one time.
 User information in CostPocket registration form page is used to determine Primary user, who shall receive e-mail from CostPocket along with instructions how to use CostPocket app.
 After successful registration connection with CostPocket is established.